 At Catlin Gabel we use the italic system of handwriting.
-We begin working with the lower case printed letters and later introduce upper case letters.
-In second grade, we expect children to begin using the proper cases in their daily writing.
-Cursive writing begins in third grade.
+We begin working with the lower case printed letters and later introduce upper case letters in the first grade.
+Students receive handwriting instruction in all grades.
+Students are introduced to italic cursive in grade three but are not expected to use it for daily writing.
+We do expect students to use italic in their daily writing.

 We view mathematics as a developmental pursuit, just as we do reading and writing.
 We recognize that children develop mathematical understandings across a broad continuum and thus need to be challenged in a just-right fashion in order to continue to develop with full and flexible understandings.
 We provide a workshop model for math instruction, which allows for plenty of independent practice on projects and problems designed specifically for small-group instruction.
-The groups are arranged so children facing similar challenges or making use of similar strategies in their problem solving are together.
+Students receive some instruction in whole group settings and some in small flexible groupings.

 - Support students to make sense of mathematics and learn that they can be mathematical thinkers

 - Focus on computational fluency with whole numbers

 - Provide substantive work in important areas of mathematics—rational numbers, geometry, measurement, data, and early algebra—and connections among them

 - Communicate mathematics content and pedagogy to teachers